Copy and paste the below script into your own website or blog to embed this book.

 * Draft of the 1714 Vagrancy Act? † The usage of plural “Sorrows” is unusual.

 Jordy Rosenberg is a transgender writer and scholar.
-He is an associate professor at the University of Massachusetts Amherst, where he teaches eighteenth-century literature and queer/trans theory.
+He is an associate professor at the University of Massachusetts Amherst, where he teaches eighteenth-century literature and gender and sexuality studies.
 He has received fellowships and awards from the Marion and Jasper Whiting Foundation, the Ahmanson Foundation/J. Paul Getty Trust, the UCLA Center for 17th- and 18th-Century Studies, the Society for the Humanities at Cornell University, and the Clarion Foundation’s Science Fiction and Fantasy Writers’ Workshop.
 He is the author of a scholarly monograph, Critical Enthusiasm: Capital Accumulation and the Transformation of Religious Passion.
 He lives in New York City and Northampton, Massachusetts.
 Confessions of the Fox is his first novel.